keylime/keylime/docs/installation.rst

 Docker (Development Only)
 -------------------------

-Python keylime and related emulators can also be deployed using Docker.
+Python Keylime and related emulators can also be deployed using Docker.
 Since this docker configuration currently uses a TPM emulator, it should only be used for development or testing and NOT in production.